CNAG-Biomedical-Informatics/pheno-ranker/docs/patient.md

 === "Against multiple cohorts"

-    The process mirrors handling a single cohort; the sole distinction is the addition of a prefix to each `primary_key`, enabling us to trace the origin of every individual.
+    The process mirrors handling a single cohort; the main difference is that each reference cohort gets a prefix in its `primary_key`, making it possible to trace the origin of every individual.

-    Let's reuse `individuals.json` to have the impression of having more than one cohort.
+    We reuse `individuals.json` to simulate more than one cohort.

     Example: